Bachelor of Science in Mechanical Engineering

 Curriculum

-The curriculum is a four-year program leading to the first professional degree, the BSME, which is accredited by the Engineering Accreditation Commission of ABET.
+The curriculum is a four-year program leading to the first professional degree, the BSME, and it is accredited by the Engineering Accreditation Commission of ABET under the Commission's General Criteria and Program Criteria for Mechanical Engineering.
 The curriculum prepares the student for professional practice or postgraduate education in a broad spectrum of mechanical and other engineering or professional fields.
 It provides critical knowledge in solid mechanics, fluid mechanics, thermodynamics and heat transfer, materials science, dynamics and control, and design.
 It includes 34 units of mathematics and basic sciences, 58 units of engineering topics, and 28 units of general education for a total degree requirement of 120 units.
 The general education requirement includes 18 units of social science and humanities.

 Core courses must be taken for credit (i.e., for a grade).
 The social science and humanities courses may be taken on a pass/fail basis.
 The undergraduate program provides the necessary foundations in these areas and the opportunity to specialize in topics of particular interest.
 Specialization is accomplished via the judicious choice of engineering electives taken as 300-, 400- or 500-level courses approved by the student's advisor.
 At the end of the four-year program, the student is ready to go on to graduate education or into research or professional practice.